Asphalt & Tarmac Tonnage Calculator

-Use this page when you only need the tonnage number.
-It still shows the coverage and the waste buffer so the result is easier to trust.
+Use this page when you only need the material quantity for asphalt or tarmac.
+It works with imperial tons and metric tonnes, and shows coverage plus waste so the result is easier to trust.

 Selected: Area